-Throughout history, many things have been said about the parallels of sports and real life.
+Throughout history, much has been said about the parallels of sports and real life.
 Athletes and the common folk push their bodies and spirits amid training and hardships to achieve triumph—or at the very least—wisdom and character building.

 1. Get the right tools

 Painters need the right brushes, canvas, and paint.
 Novice stand-up paddlers need the appropriate gear.
 First, pick the widest, thickest and longest board you can find.
 It will help keep you steady and balanced.
 Next up, the paddle needs to be around 25 cm longer than you for better grip and traction.
 Finally, the leash has to be either as long as or a bit shorter than your board.

 Just like training wheels when you were first learning how to ride a bike, you need to take it slow and find your balance in calm waters at the beginning.